braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/macOS/initial_sdk_setup.md

 # Initial SDK Setup

-As of version [3.32.0][1], the Braze SDK supports MacOS for apps using [Mac Catalyst][2], which allows iPad apps to be built for Mac.
+As of version [3.32.0][1], the Braze SDK supports MacOS for apps using [Mac Catalyst][2] when integrating through Swift Package Manager.
+Currently, the SDK does not support Mac Catalyst when using Cocoapods or Carthage.

 {% alert note %}
 To build your app with Mac Catalyst, please reference <a href="https://developer.apple.com/documentation/uikit/mac_catalyst">Apple's documentation here</a>.
 {% endalert %}

 Once your app supports Catalyst, follow [these instructions to use Swift Package Manager][3] to import the Braze SDK into your app.
-Currently, the SDK does not support Mac Catalyst when using Cocoapods or Carthage.

 ## Supported Features